NannyML/nannyml/docs/tutorials/setting_up/preparing_your_data.rst

 You can read the :ref:`how metadata extraction works<deep_dive_metadata_extraction>` to find out more about our naming conventions and heuristics.

-You can put your shiny new metadata to use in :ref:`drift calculation<data-drift>` or :ref:`performance estimation<performance-estimation>`.
+You can put your shiny new metadata to use in :ref:`drift calculation<data-drift>`, :ref:`performance calculation<performance-calculation>` or :ref:`performance estimation<performance-estimation>`.